Posted in Cycling on Wednesday 1 July 2020

 Above: One side of 5.5 mm plywood with strengtheners added.

 Above: Strengtheners were glued in place as well as screwed, to give extra rigidity.

 Above: Time for the 1 m long piano hinge to be stuck to the lid, no screwing because at 5.5 mm the ply is too thin for screws.
 The Gorilla Glue I used was excellent.

 Above: Groceries hold down the glued hinge while it dries.
-And yes, some glue did leak to the hinge itself and seized it but I was able to free it.
+And yes, some glue did leak to the moving elbow of the hinge itself and seized it but I was able to free it.

 Above: I used scraps of wood to secure the box to the frame.
 See next photo.

 Above: View of the underside, one of four frame grippers.
 The thicker piece of wood is slightly smaller than the depth of the metal frame (seen on the left).
 The thinner piece of wood (left over 9 mm plywood) is screwed in to the larger piece and grips the frame tightly.
 No glue here in case I have to remove the frame in future.

 Above: Inside the box, showing the central vertical strengtheners.
 These were added for rigidity and so I could mount a cleat hook centrally to the outside.